GSTT-CSC/XNAT/docs/SOP-Training.md

  - View live progress of data ingestion by clicking on _View Prearchive_ in the right-hand sidebar
  - Ingest a small dataset, i.e. less than or equal to 100 studies, via the Data Query Retrieve (DQR) route by clicking on _Import From PACS_ in the right-hand sidebar
    - This will open a page wherein users can [query Sectra PACS based on search criteria](https://github.com/GSTT-CSC/XNAT/tree/main/docs#entering-the-search-criteria), or [import a CSV file of studies to be ingested](https://github.com/GSTT-CSC/XNAT/tree/main/docs#importing-a-csv-file)
    - If you have a larger dataset to upload, we recommend using the XNAT REST API.
-Please reach out to [Dika](mailto:Dijana.Vilic@gstt.nhs.uk) and/or [Haleema](mailto:Haleema.AlJazzaf@gstt.nhs.uk) for more information on this process
+Please reach out to [Dika](mailto:Dijana.Vilic@gstt.nhs.uk) and/or [Haleema](mailto:Haleema.AlJazzaf@gstt.nhs.uk) for more information on this process as it is only available with administration rights
  - View subjects successfully ingested into the XNAT project at the bottom of the project's main page under _Subjects_

 <!-- DATA IMPORT -->
 <a name="dataimport"><h4>Data import</h4></a>
 There are several methods to import data from a PACS into XNAT, which are detailed [here](https://github.com/GSTT-CSC/XNAT/blob/main/docs/SOP-Data-Import.md) and include:
-- Data query retrieve (DQR)
+- Data query retrieve (DQR) using a CSV (limited to simple data in limited amounts)
-- REST API
+- REST API (limited to around 50-100 imaging sessions at a time)
-- Scripting
-- On the XNAT graphical user interface (GUI), i.e. CSV upload
+- Scripting (limitless but only available with headnode access and advanced training)

 <!-- DATA PROCESSING POST-IMPORT -->
-<a name="dataprocessing"><h4>Data processing post-import</h4></a>
+<a name="dataprocessing"><h4>Data processing during/post-import</h4></a>
-Data processing post-import includes:
+Data processing during/post-import includes:
-- De-identification/anonymisation per DICOM tags in XNAT (see example [here](https://github.com/GSTT-CSC/XNAT/blob/main/xnat-csc/helpers/Project-specific%20anon%20script.txt))
+- De-identification/anonymisation per DICOM tags in XNAT happens on data import (see example [here](https://github.com/GSTT-CSC/XNAT/blob/main/xnat-csc/helpers/Project-specific%20anon%20script.txt))
-- Face masking, i.e. obfuscate personally identifiable facial features
+- Face masking, i.e. obfuscate personally identifiable facial features in high-definition MRI head images post-import
-- De-identification of ultrasounds, i.e. obfuscate burnt-in data (see example [here](https://github.com/GSTT-CSC/XNAT/blob/main/xnat-csc/scripts/pixelcleaning.py))
+- De-identification of ultrasounds, i.e. obfuscate burnt-in data post-import outside of XNAT (see example [here](https://github.com/GSTT-CSC/XNAT/blob/main/xnat-csc/scripts/pixelcleaning.py))

-There are also options available in the XNAT platform itself, such as the [XNAT Open Health Imaging Foundation (OHIF) Viewer](https://wiki.xnat.org/documentation/xnat-ohif-viewer/using-the-xnat-ohif-viewer-122978515.html) and querying structured data.
+You can view, annotate or contour images within XNAT platform itself using [XNAT Open Health Imaging Foundation (OHIF) Viewer](https://wiki.xnat.org/documentation/xnat-ohif-viewer/using-the-xnat-ohif-viewer-122978515.html).
 <!-- DATA EXPORT -->
 <a name="dataexport"><h4>Data export</h4></a>
-There are several ways to download from XNAT, such as downloading:
+There are several ways to download data from XNAT, such as downloading:
-- Directly
+- Directly - one image at a time from Experiment level
-- In bulk
-- Via the server backend
+- In bulk - project-wide by clicking on 'download images' on the right-hand side of project landing page (limited by size)
+- Via the server backend - you need to have root privileges on the headnode for this - speak to XNAT administrators if you need this type of data export (not limited)

 <!-- TIPS AND TRICKS -->
 <a name="tipsandtricks"><h4>Tips and tricks</h4></a>